manyuongsg/manyuongsg/README.md

 ### 💡 Why Me?

-I don't just look at numbers—I look at the human systems behind them.
+I don't just look at numbers, I look at the human systems behind them.
 Coming from an Engineering and Operations background, I bring a structured, process-oriented mindset to the complex, often messy world of social data.
 I ensure that every insight is backed by clean code, rigorous testing, and a deep empathy for the end-user.

 ---